flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-arbitrary-autostart-access

+Criteria: This exception is not granted as an Autostart portal exists.
+Exceptions can be menu editors, or destop file editor like apps.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--filesystem=xdg-config/autostart` or `--filesystem=xdg-config/autostart:create`.

 ### finish-args-arbitrary-dbus-access

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--socket=session-bus` or `--socket=system-bus`.